 You are expected to have the ability to surf internet for research purposes, to communicate through e-mail and Microsoft Office.
-Student must be able to use D2L, create and submit files using word processing programs, and using PowerPoint etc.
+Students must be able to use D2L, create and submit files using word processing programs, and using PowerPoint etc.

-For textbook questions, please contact bookstore@nfc.edu
+For textbook questions, please visit: